miracl/amcl/c/readme.txt

 To help generate the ROM constants for your own curve some MIRACL helper programs are included.
-The program bngen.cpp generates ROM data for a BN curve, and the program ecgen.cpp generates ROM data for EC curves.
+The programs bngen.cpp and blsgen.cpp generate ROM data for a BN and BLS pairing friendly curves, and the program ecgen.cpp generates ROM data for regular EC curves.

+The MIRACL based program check.cpp helps choose the best number base for big number representation, given the word-length and the size of the modulus.

 The program bigtobig.cpp converts a big number to the AMCL BIG format.